joebeeson/referee/README.md

             )
         );

-If you prefer a more dynamic approach or just hate to see your `$components` array so large, you can use the `attachListener` method which accepts two parameters, the listener's name and an optional configuration for it -- the configuration allows the exact declarations in the examples above.
+If you prefer a more dynamic approach or just hate to see your `$components` array so large, you can use the `attachListener` method which accepts two parameters, the listener's name and an optional configuration for it -- the configuration accepts the same options as in the examples above.
 The method will return a boolean to indicate success in attaching the listener.

 The method that is invoked by the `WhistleComponent` should accept two parameters: `$error` and `$parameters` -- the `$error` is an associative array describing the error that occurred and `$parameters` is an array containing the parameters (*if any*) that were declared in the `$components` declaration for the listener.